sophie-robertson/CSE481_Capstone/README.md

 # CSE481_Capstone

-First look at capstone_env.txt to create a conda environment and install dependencies!
+First look at necapstone_env.yml to create a conda environment and install dependencies!

 muscles: contains images of different upper body muscles affected by our model\
 \